Katon-Karagay National Park

-Katon-Karagay National Park (Катонқараға́й мемлекетті́к ұлтты́қ табиғи́ паркі́, Katonqarağai memlekettık ūlttyq tabiği parkı) is the largest national park in Kazakhstan, located on the eastern edge of the country, in the Southern Altai Mountains.
-The park fills the west side of the "X" where the borders of Kazakhstan, Russia, China, and Mongolia meet.
+Katon-Karagay National Park (Катонқараға́й мемлекетті́к ұлтты́қ табиғи́ паркі́) is the largest national park in Kazakhstan, located on the eastern edge of the country, in the Southern Altai Mountains.
+The park fills the western side of the "X" where the borders of Kazakhstan, Russia, China, and Mongolia meet.
 The highest peak in the South Siberian Mountains (Belukha Mountain, 4506 m), is on the Russian border in the Katun Range.
 The park is in Katonkaragay District of East Kazakhstan Region, 1000 km southeast of the capital city of Astana.

 Created on June 1, 2001, the park was included in the transnational park "Altai" with Russia in 2011.
 In 2014, the park was included in the new "Katon-Karagay Biosphere Reserve", named by the UNESCO Man-and-Biosphere program.

 Topography

-Situated on the slopes of the Southern Altai mountains, the park is mountainous and glaciated, with altitudes often reaching over 3000 m.
+Situated on the slopes of the Southern Altai mountains, and skirting the populated areas of the Bukhtarma river valley, the park is mountainous and glaciated, with altitudes often reaching over 3000 m.
 The park is bordered on the north by the Altai Republic of Russia, on the southeast by China, on the west by the Farpusnaya River, and on the south by the northern slopes of the Sarymsakty and Tarbagatai ranges of the Southern Altai Mountains.
 34% of the park is forested, the remainder being mountain meadows or rocky slopes and glaciers.
 The slopes are steep, with terrain formed by the glaciers: trough-shaped valleys, cirques, and moraines.
 The glacier-fed rivers are steep and energetic.
 Kokkol Falls, at 80 meters, is the largest waterfall in the Altai Mountains.

 Ecoregion

 The park is in the Altai alpine meadow and tundra and Altai steppe and semi-desert ecoregions.
-These ecoregions are exhibit the complete altitudinal vegetation zones from steppe to alpine tundra.
+These ecoregions exhibit the complete altitudinal vegetation zones from steppe to alpine tundra.
 These ecoregions exhibit very high diversity because they are at the biogeographic divide between Siberia to the north and the cold deserts of Central Asia to the south.

 Climate

 The climate at mid-level altitudes is "Humid continental climate, cool summer subtype" (Koeppen Classification Dfb, with alpine climate (Koppen ET) above the treeline.
-Precipitation patterns are affected by the mountainous terrain and altitude zoning; lower elevations average 386 mm of precipitation per year (maximum in summer).
+Precipitation patterns are affected by the mountainous terrain and altitude zoning.
+Lower elevations average 386 mm of precipitation per year (maximum in summer).
 Average temperature ranges from -26 C in January to 9.5 C in July.

-Plants and Animals
+Plants and animals

 The vegetation is arrayed in four general altitude zones.